mwlovell/web-sprint-challenge-applied-javascript/README.md

 like in the example above the mouse hover would be the listener and whatever happened afterwords like text changing color or highlighting would be the event

-4. Why would we convert a NodeList into an Array? to access the data more easily and maniulate it
+4. Why would we convert a NodeList into an Array? to access the data more easily and manipulate it

 5. What is a component?
 a reusable piece of code like a function. we used these in class to create card components that were reusable similar to the method used by craigslist or facebook